YasTheGoat/CPP_extension/README.md

 **IMPORTANT** -> When adding includes, dependencies, librarys or ressources, please follow the already existent exemple.
 Meaning that you have to put a tab space before, then this character '-' and then another space before entering your path. [ - YOUR_PATH]

 **IMPORTANT** -> Do not , in any case , modify the history.yml file located in 'build/config'.
 This file keeps track of the compilations and allows this extension to decide which file to compile and which file not to compile.

-_NOTE_ -> We are currently working on adding dll and lib for the compilation.